tiprankstipranks

 Employment / Personnel - Risk 1

-Our success depends upon the continued service of our senior management team and key technical employees, as well as our ability to continue to identify, attract, hire, integrate, develop, motivate and retain highly skilled personnel for all areas of our organization.
-Each of our executive officers, key technical personnel and other employees could terminate his or her relationship with us at any time.
-The loss of any member of our senior management team or key personnel could significantly delay or prevent the achievement of our business objectives and/or harm our business and relationships.
+Our success depends upon the continued service of our senior management team and key technical employees, as well as our ability to continue to identify, attract, hire, integrate, develop, motivate, and retain highly skilled personnel for all areas of our organization.
+Each of our executive officers, key technical employees, and other personnel could terminate their relationship with us at any time.
+The loss of any member of our senior management team or key personnel could significantly delay or prevent the achievement of our business objectives and/or negatively impact our business and relationships.
 As such, effective succession planning and the execution of smooth personnel transitions is important to our long-term success.
+If we fail to effectively manage our hiring needs and execute smooth personnel transitions, our business may be adversely affected.
 Competition in our industry for qualified employees is intense.
-In addition, our compensation arrangements, such as our equity award programs, may not always be successful in attracting, hiring, motivating and retaining employees.
-We face significant competition for personnel.
-To attract top talent, we have needed, and will continue to need, to offer competitive compensation and benefits packages.
-We may also need to increase our employee compensation levels in response to competition and inflation.
-If we fail to effectively manage our hiring needs or successfully integrate new hires, our efficiency and ability to meet forecasts, as well as employee morale, productivity and retention, could suffer, which may adversely affect our business.
+To attract top talent, we must offer competitive compensation arrangements and benefits packages, as well as periodically increase compensation levels in response to competition and inflation.
+If we fail to successfully attract, hire, and integrate new personnel, our efficiency and ability to meet forecasts, as well as employee morale, productivity, and retention, could suffer, which may adversely affect our business.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.